pulyaevskiy/node-interop/README.md

 ## Examples

-Feel free to checkout `example/` folder of this repository for some example apps using different APIs.
+Checkout `example/` folder of this repository for some example apps using different APIs.

 ## Status

-This package is under active development which means that you should expect for things to change quickly.
-Of course breaking changes are likely to happen.
+This package is under active development which means things are likely to change rather rapidly.

-The bindings themselves should be a lot less prone to breaking changes though since it's just an interface to Node's APIs which are fairly stable at this point.
-Also libraries like `http.dart` are also unlikely to get breaking changes as they just implement interfaces from other Dart packages which are fairly stable as well.
+Make sure to checkout [CHANGELOG.md](CHANGELOG.md) for every release, all notable changes and upgrade instructions will be announced there.

-There are always bugs, of course, which haven't been found yet.
-If you do find one, please create an issue in the
+If you found a bug, please don't hesitate to create an issue in the [issue tracker](http://github.com/pulyaevskiy/node-interop/issues/new).
-[issue tracker](http://github.com/pulyaevskiy/node-interop/issues/new).

 ## Usage